-Rule list: A list of filtering rules and actions for the Branch Gateway to take when a packet matches the rule.
-Match actions on this list are pointers to the composite operation table.
+Rule list: A list of filtering rules that determine the action taken by Branch Gateway.
+These actions are pointers to the composite operation table.

 Actions (composite operation table): A table that describes actions to be performed when a packet matches a rule.
-The table includes pre-defined actions, such as permit and deny.
-You can configure more complex rules.
-See Composite operations on page 608.
+The table includes predefined actions, such as permit and deny.
+To configure more complex rules, see Composite operations on page 529.

-Access control list rule specifications on page 592 Network security using access control lists on page 592
+Access control list rule specifications on page 514

+Network security using access control lists on page 514